anyangpeng/Northwestern_Catalysis_Related_Research/Density_Functional_theory/CO_adsorption/README.md

 \* Top configuration was calculated on a 4-layer Au slab, others were calcualted on a 3-layer Au slab.

 Apparently, the bridge configuration with C approaching the Au surface is the most stable one.
-Using this configuration, the internal stretching frequency of CO was calculated to be 1890cm<sup>-1</sup>, which is quite different from literature values.
-The internal stretching frequency for top configuration was calculated to be 2064 cm<sup>-1</sup>, also different from literature values.
+Using this configuration, the internal stretching frequency of CO was calculated to be 1890cm<sup>-1</sup>, which is quite different from experimental values.
+The internal stretching frequency for top configuration was calculated to be 2064 cm<sup>-1</sup>, also different from experimental values.

+### Conclusion
+The adsorption energy and CO internal stretching frequency were calculated using PBE functional, the resutls are within acceptable ranges compared to DFT calculated values using PBE in the literature.
+However, PBE functional is known to be problematic for this type of calculation.
+A better functional to use is RPBE.

 Reference:
 - The Journal of Physical Chemistry Letters, 2019, 10 (5), 1043-1047.
 DOI: 10.1021/acs.jpclett.9b00069